Four years ago he was finished. He was ready to sell his business…

 Daniel Good: And so when you realize that when I set up to make them extremely successful as a team member, then in turn my leadership grows and I’m also realizing that as a business owner, as a leader, one of the best thing you can do is work yourself out of a job.
 And when you do that, you make everybody underneath you a lot better, you know, one of the things that doing that was a coach told me one day said, “if you’re struggling with this process of handing it off to somebody, what is it that’s not on paper that they need to know to do this process for you?”

-And so when thinking about getting somebody else to do a job that I was doing, I go, “what is missing that I need to write down or guide them through to accomplish that so I can start delegating and getting things off my plate?”
+And so when thinking about getting somebody else to do a job that I was doing, I go, “What is missing that I need to write down or guide them through to accomplish that so I can start delegating and getting things off my plate?”
 And so I can start working on the business rather than in it.

 Chris LoCurto: That’s such a struggle when we teach killing the leadership crazy cycle, which again is the first lesson we push into next level mastermind.
 One of the big pieces in there is what we call proper delegation.
 The way that most people are taught to delegate.
-You kind of experienced it, “hey, if you want something done, get Daniel to do it.”
+You kind of experienced it, “Hey, if you want something done, get Daniel to do it.”
 Wait a second, that’s not, that’s not delegation at all, right?
-Because when people have that mentality, our way of delegating is, “here, do this, did you get it done?
+Because when people have that mentality, our way of delegating is, “Here, do this, did you get it done?
 Is it done?
-Did you.
+Did you?
 It isn’t.
-You didn’t do it right? okay, let me just take it back and I’ll just do it myself.”
+You didn’t do it, right? okay, let me just take it back and I’ll just do it myself.”

 And so in that concept of delegation, you’re bogged down, you’re the one who’s having to do a lot of the work.
 You’re doing work for other team members because they realize you’ll get it done.
-That concept of setting them up for success, you know, like we say here, it’s your job as a leader to make your team successful, not the other way around which you’re pointing to that many times.
-What did you start to notice when you’re writing things down?
+That concept of setting them up for success, you know, as we say here, it’s your job as a leader to make your team successful, not the other way around which you’re pointing to that many times.
+What did you start to notice when you were writing things down?
 When you’re giving them the right information, what did you start to see?

 Daniel Good: Well, what happens from that is they start owning it, okay?
 And they also have the information that they need.
 So while back, somebody on a podcast somewhere, some guy gave us five points to think about when or to go through with setting up your team for success.
 And so I went and typed it out, laminated it, and put it right in front of me.

 Chris LoCurto: And I love this because people can’t see this, but you’re holding it up right now.
 This is something you keep with you all the time.
-You’ve brought it out as clients have come through for strat plan.
+You’ve brought it out as clients have come through for StratPlan.

 Daniel Good: Yeah.
 And because I need to look at that and have that triggers in my brain going, okay, it’s my job to make them successful.
 How can I do that?
-And you know, the first thing says, “does this make sense?”
+And you know, the first thing says, “Does this make sense?”
 You know, what I’ve given you to do, does this even make sense?
-Because depends what personality are speaking to it might be deer in the headlights, you know, it’s just, they don’t know.
-The next one is “what questions do you have?”
+Because depends on what personality are speaking to it might be deer in the headlights, you know, it’s just, they don’t know.
+The next one is “What questions do you have?”
 And just asking them, that they actually have permission to now ask you a question.

 Chris LoCurto: A lot of people don’t feel like they do if you don’t ask or they don’t want to sound stupid.

 Daniel Good: Yeah.
-And because, you know, quite frankly, they’re getting their self worth from you as a leader.
+And because, you know, quite frankly, they’re getting their self-worth from you as a leader.
 And so, just saying it opens it up and that way they can ask any question they want.
 The third one was, “what tools do you need to pull this off?”
 So if you’re trying to get them to do something, I’m like, do some purchasing or check in and buy something and they have no debit card to buy whatever you’re sending them for, they’re not going to get very far.

 Chris LoCurto: What did you start to see?